akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 The `ShardCoordinator` state replication is handled by @ref:[Distributed Data](distributed-data.md) with `WriteMajority`/`ReadMajority` consistency.
 When all nodes in the cluster have been stopped, the state is no longer needed and dropped.

-The state of [Remembering Entities](#cluster-sharding-remembering) is durable and stored to disk.
+The state of @ref:[Remembering Entities](#remembering-entities) is durable and stored to disk.
 This means remembered entities are restarted even after a complete (non-rolling) cluster restart when the disk is still available.

-Cluster Sharding is using its own Distributed Data `Replicator` per node.
+Cluster Sharding uses its own Distributed Data `Replicator` per node.
 If using roles with sharding there is one `Replicator` per role, which enables a subset of all nodes for some entity types and another subset for other entity types.
 Each such replicator has a name that contains the node role and therefore the role configuration must be the same on all nodes in the